Skip to main content

 Written by Jeremy Mulder

-Updated over a week ago
+Updated over 3 years ago

 The Omega Point application provides portfolio analysis tools that include describing how a portfolio's factor risk & factor exposure have deviated from their historic values.
 This is described as a factor's drift and can be found in the right-hand column when using the Analyze: Risk and the Analyze: Exposure modules